 Divorce can be tough on someone's emotions.

-My most painful case involving NJ alimony laws involved a highly successful older accountant, his young secretary, and the accountant's angry wife.The accountant and his wife had been married for 30 years and had three children, all of whom were through with college.
+My most painful case involving NJ alimony laws involved a highly successful older accountant, his beautiful younger secretary, and the accountant's angry wife.The accountant and his wife had been married for 30 years and had three children, all of whom were through with college.

-The accountant had unfortunately not been faithful to his wife throughout the marriage on multiple occasions.
+The accountant had not been faithful to his wife throughout the marriage.

-The accountant and his secretary were deeply in love, and both of them were desperate to have the accountant's divorce end as soon as possible.
+The accountant and his secretary were deeply in love, and both of them were desperate to have the accountant's divorce end quickly.

 Her strategy worked.

-As month after month passed by with no progress in the divorce case happening of any significance, the secretary grew more and more impatient.
+As month after month passed by with no progress in the divorce case happening, the secretary grew more and more impatient.

-The accountant, sensing that he might not only lose his wife but his girlfriend (and thus his secretary!) as well, grew somewhat panic-stricken.
+The accountant, sensing that he might not only lose his wife but his girlfriend (and thus his secretary!) as well, panicked.

-Yet each time that settlement negotiations would take place, the wife and her lawyer would dig in on the same unreasonable position, being totally unwilling to yield.
+Yet each time that settlement negotiations would take place, the wife and her lawyer would dig in on the same unreasonable position, unwilling to yield.

-The accountant's lawyer was terribly unhappy about the accountant's new position, but his client insisted.
+The accountant's lawyer at that time was terribly unhappy about the accountant's new position, but his client insisted.

 They were divorced.